 COGS is Cost of Goods Sold.
 When an item is sold, then the expense of its purchase is accrued as attached to the income of the sale.
-It is tracked as COGS.

 List Price is the recommended retail price.

 Markup is the percentage increase that is applied to the last cost to get the sell price.